nxp-mcuxpresso/mcuxsdk-examples/_boards/evkcmimxrt1060/coex_examples/coex_wifi_central_ht/example_board_readme.md

 ### Running the example

-The log below shows the output of the coex examples (based on edgefast-shell) in the terminal window:
+The log below shows the output of the coex examples in the terminal window:

 ```bash
 ========================================